 What’s special about the Lot is that it’s actually a river, which means there are many villages close by.
 Within 10 minutes you can be buying bread or looking round the village.
 Another feature is that the locks are manual and you can go through them on your rented boat whenever you like, at any time of day… but it’s a bit physically demanding (which helps to work off all that lovely regional produce you’ve eaten)!

-The arrival of the 3 Locaboat barges!!!
 The river festival in June and the summer festivals: the 14th July celebrations, etc.

 Because of the Lot, the most beautiful navigable river!
 For the beauty of the landscapes, wildlife, flora, and of course the gastronomy: wine, foie gras, truffles, duck etc. And also for all the events around Cahors: The ‘Cahors Juin Jardins’ art festival, the ‘Visages du Monde’ music festival, the ‘Lot of Saveurs’ food festival, the Cahors Blues Festival and the Valentré Bridge illuminations.